cisoun/nest/doc/WebSocket.md

 ### Notes

-- Current state only allows messages broadcast.
+- Current state only allows messages broadcasting.
 - Each WebSocket connection is wrapped in a `WebSocketClient` class instance that you can import from `nest/websocket`.
 Please refer to [websocket.js](../src/modules/websocket.js) for more informations.

 ### Usage